bids-standard/bids-specification/src/02-common-principles.md

 separated with tabs.
 String values containing tabs MUST be escaped using double quotes.
 Missing and non-applicable values MUST be coded as `n/a`.
-Numerical values MUST employ the dot (`.`) as decimal separator and MAY be specified in scientific notation.
+Numerical values MUST employ the dot (`.`) as decimal separator and MAY be specified in scientific notation, using `e` or `E` to separate the significand from the exponent.
 TSV files MUST be in UTF-8 encoding.

 Example: